coderet-d-looper/File-Cloning/README.md

-# Account Cloning Tool
+# File + Random Cloning Tool

 ![Header](https://media.tenor.com/-SV9TjUGabMAAAAC/hacker-python.gif)

 ## Overview

-The Account Cloning Tool is a utility designed to streamline the process of cloning user accounts and their associated data.
+The File + Random Cloning Tool is a utility designed to streamline the process of cloning user accounts and their associated data.
 It provides an efficient way to crack password without notifying user.

 ## Features